exercism/v3/languages/go/exercises/concept/nil/.meta/design.md

 ## Goal

-The goal of this exercise is to teach the student about `nil`.
-It will also introduce the concept of `zero values`.
+The goal of this exercise is to teach the student about `nil` and other zero values.

 ## Learning objectives

 - Go assigns zero values to uninitialized variables according to the type the variable holds.
 - The identifier `nil` is the zero value for pointers, channels, maps, interfaces, slices, and functions.
-- Zero values for string, numbers, and bool are "", 0, and false, respectively.
+- Zero values for strings, numbers, and booleans are "", 0, and false, respectively.

 ## Out of scope